This is the best time to check these and prepare my house for fall. So how about making a home checklist ?

 Number 10: Check the Trees Close to the House

 Autumn is the perfect time to give your trees by adding fertilizer to their soil.
-A slow-release fertilizer should help your trees throughout the winter as well as ward off damage, disease, and insects.
+Slow-release fertilizer should help your trees throughout the winter as well as ward off damage, disease, and insects.

 It’s also a great time to split perennial grasses and several bushes and transplant too.
 Be sure to fertilize and cover the growth well with mulch.